From Spotify to YouTube – Potentials and Challenges for Music Platforms

 Several participants will give lightning talks on selected issues, but the workshop is designed so that everyone invited has enough time to present their ideas in the discussion.
 As we invite participants from different countries, the working language will be English.

 In 2017 and 2018, the Alexander von Humboldt Institute for Internet and Society (HIIG) organises a workshop series in cooperation with the Haus der Kulturen der Welt (HKW) to discuss the most urgent issues around music and copyright law in the digital society.

 Please note that the workshops are not open for public and address experts in the field of music and law.
-If you are interested in joining this or another upcoming workshop of the series, please get in touch with Jana Leusingand briefly describe your background and reason for joining the event.
+Registration to the event is unfortunately no longer possible.

 The workshop series Music and Copyright Law takes place at the Alexander von Humboldt Institut for Internet and Society (HIIG), Französische Straße 9, in the room KOSMOS.